 I also added a 2 minute video showing the hang pad procedure.
 Although the video was more of a slap and go operation this would be a good example of how flat rate mechanics do the job.

-When ever I'm replacing front or rear disc brake pads I also take the extra time to replace the caliper slides or at least disassemble clean and properly lubricate the slides.
+When ever I'm replacing front or rear disc brake pads I take the extra time to replace the old caliper slides or at least disassemble clean and properly lubricate the slides.

 I prefer to use specialized caliper lube for this.
 It lasts longer and is water proof.
 If you use regular grease or even worse, something like Vaseline, the lubricant will not stand up to the extreme heat that it's exposed to.